ddcovery/expressive_sort/README.md

 ### Prerequisites

-All tests has been executed on a Ubuntu 20.04 linux.
+All tests have been executed on a Ubuntu 20.04 linux.

 Tests require **Nodejs**, **Python3**, **DMD**/**LDC** D compilers and **Crystal** compiler